anirvanchowdhury/anirvanchowdhury.github.io/research.md

 ---

 ### Research
-I study the links between social norms and political participation with a focus on gender, religion and conservatism in South Asia.
-My dissertation and book project examines how political parties wield social and religious norms to mobilize women in India.
-A complementary research agenda examines the origins and spread of religious conservatism, how regressive norms can be transformed to foster inclusion, and the effects of inclusion on the marginalized and historically entrenched groups.
+I study political parties and democracy with a focus on gender, religion and conservatism in South Asia.
+My dissertation and book project examines how religiously conservative parties expand beyond their core elite and male base to mobilize women in India.
+Complementary agendas focus on ideology dissemination and identity formation, how parties help--or hinder--democratic deepening, and subnational authoritarianism within democratic regimes.

 [**Book Project: Domesticating Politics: How Religiously Conservative Parties Mobilize Women**](https://anirvanchowdhury.github.io/book/)